SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 SAP Diag Gui Logon Password filter:

 `DYNT_ATOM` items contains data entered into screen fields.
-The following filter could be used for identify the packets with filled fields, in search for interesting data.
-Early packets in a Diag session probably contains values for fields username and password.
+The following filter could be used for identifying packets containing fields marked as "invisible" (fields that are masked in the SAP GUI screen) in search for sensitive data.
+Early packets in a Diag session probably contains values for user id and password fields.

-	sapdiag.item.value.dyntatom.item.type == 130
+	sapdiag.item.value.dyntatom.item.attr.INVISIBLE == 1

 The same results can be achieved also using expert info (security group):